frederic-perez/AmE-dictionary/data/idioms.md

 __Achilles’ heel__
 __acid test__ :two: Something that shows the true worth or value of something or someone.
 __across the board__ :two::hammer:
-__act of Congress__ That which is extremely difficult to achieve or requires a large amount of effort or patience to enact.
-Primarily heard in US, South Africa. _Trying to get my doctor on the phone is like an act of Congress!_
+__act of Congress__ :two: That which is extremely difficult to achieve or requires a large amount of effort or patience to enact.
+Primarily heard in US, South Africa.
+Primarily heard in US. _It’ like you have to have an act of Congress before the city council will pay to fix the roads in this town._ _Trying to get my doctor on the phone is like an act of Congress!_
+__actuary__ _n_ A statistician who computes insurance risks and premiums.
 __Adam’s ale__ _slang_ Water.
 __add fuel to the fire__ To do or say something to make an argument, problem, or bad situation worse; to further incense an already angry person or group of people. _Anything the mayor says will just add fuel to the fire, so do not let him speak to reporters about this sensitive issue._
 __add insult to injury__ :two: To hurt the feelings of a person who is already upset.
 __add up to (something)__ :two: To equal or amount to something.
-__add up__ _It doesn’t add up._
+__add up__ :two::hammer: _It doesn’t add up._
-__admit defeat__ To yield to the opposition or accept that one is wrong in some pursuit.
+__admit defeat__ :two: To yield to the opposition or accept that one is wrong in some pursuit. _Well, I ran a good campaign, but it is time I admitted defeat in this election._
 __adult in the room__ _n idiom_ A person who makes calculated, rational decisions based on all available data. _Everybody is thinking with emotion, but Jim is the only adult in the room._
+__advance notice__ A notification, signal, or sign that something is going to happen or is expected to happen. _I know that we were all surprised that Dad decided to move to China, but I think his learning Mandarin last year was something of an advance notice._
-__advanced in years__ Of an older age.
+__advanced in years__ :two: Of an older age. _Though my grandpa loves to read, he is rather advanced in years and has a hard time making out small print anymore._
+__affable personality__ A personality that is friendly, approachable, sociable, amicable, or likeable. _He might not be the best instructor in the school, but he has such an affable personality that he is everyone’s favorite._
 __affinity for (someone or something)__ A passionate interest in or affection for someone or something. _She must have an affinity for women with dark hair because her girlfriends are always brunettes._
 __affirmative action__
+__after a while__ Following a certain period of time, usually one that is relatively short. _It’s a little bit strange driving on the opposite side of the road in Ireland, but you get used to it after a while._
 __against oll odds__ Even though something seems completely impossible.
 __against the clock__ :two: Rushed and short on time.
+__age-old__ Very old or established; related to a time long before one would be able to remember. _Why don’t we ever sing new songs?
+I’m sick of these age-old hymns._
+__agree in principle__ To accept the general terms or conditions of a deal without having completed or agreed upon the specific details. _The government has agreed in principle that it will cover the cost of building a new school, but so far we haven’t seen a clear proposal on how this would be accomplished._
 __aha moment__ An instant at which the solution to a problem becomes clear.
-__ahead of the curve__ :five::hammer:
+__ahead of the curve__ :six::hammer:
 __ahead of time__ :two::hammer: _A day ahead of time._ _I apology ahead of time._
 __ahead of__ _Energy talks look likely this week, ahead of the Monday deadline._
 __ahoy there, me hearties__